How to Show, Not Tell – 7 Creative Writing Dos and Don’ts

 “With adverbs, the writer usually tells us he or she is afraid he/she isn’t expressing himself/herself clearly, that he or she is not getting the point or the picture across.” – Stephen King, ‘On Writing, a Memoir of the Craft’

-What he means is that using adverbs is a way of telling what is happening, instead of showing it.
-As Stephen King says, using adverbs makes it seem like you’re afraid of not being able to paint the picture, and we all know that ‘show, not tell’ is all about painting a vivid picture in your reader’s mind.
+What he means is that using adverbs is a way of telling what is happening, not showing it.
+Using adverbs makes it seem like you’re not able to paint a vivid picture in your reader’s mind.

-So, instead of using adverbs, you should find stronger verbs or adjectives that can capture the essence of what you want to say (similar to the above tip).
+So, instead of using adverbs, find stronger verbs or adjectives (similar to the above tip).
 Here are some examples:

 • Telling #1: “Henry placed the box firmly on the table.”